-- end-of-life vehicles (ELV) the copper is recovered and recycled from radiators, engine parts and electronic components. - construction & demolition (C&D) includes wiring, roofing and plumbing materials. - waste from electrical and electronic equipment (WEEE)

-mainly consists of circuit boards and wiring, which can be difficult and expensive to separate as they may contain hazardous materials, such as mercury or batteries.
+- end-of-life vehicles (ELV) the copper is recovered and recycled from radiators, engine parts and electronic components. - construction & demolition (C&D) includes wiring, roofing and plumbing materials. - which can be difficult and expensive to separate as they may contain hazardous materials, such as mercury or batteries.